JosephMcG323/GithubUserFinder/README.md

 ////////////// Purpose //////////////

->earning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull pyublic data from github
+>Learning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull pyublic data from github

->accessing data using html query parameters that require credentials
+>Accessing data using html query parameters that require credentials